WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score-trinket/README2.md

 ### Add code to update scores

 In the previous page we set up a little calculation to get the value of the variable ```result```, depending on the result of the game.
-We used a little code so that
+We used a numerical code so that

 - ```result = 0``` means it was a draw
 - ```result = 1``` means You won